withastro/docs/src/pages/en/tutorial/1-setup/index.md

 ### View a preview of your website

 Your project files contain all the code necessary to display an Astro website, but it's your web browser that **renders** your site.
-The browser is responsible for displaying your site as web pages.
+The browser is responsible for displaying your code as web pages.

 :::tip[developing in the cloud?]
 You will see small preview window of your site opened automatically!